 - Currently, under the Affordable Care Act, 55 million women receive coverage for birth control without any out-of-pocket costs, including oral contraception, vaginal contraceptive rings, and hormonal intrauterine devices (IUD).

 - The ACA sought to expand access to contraception by making it an Essential Health Benefit of all health insurance plans.
-This mandate states, that all plans must provide coverage for at least one form of birth control without any cost-sharing.
-The Trump administration is attacking the contraception coverage mandate on all fronts.
+This mandate states that all plans must provide coverage for at least one form of birth control without any cost-sharing.
+This provision is under attack, with employers and insurers seeking exemptions on “religious or moral” objections.